Windmill (card game): Set-up

 First, an ace is placed at the center.
-Then eight cards are placed around in such a way that the layout looks like a cross.
-The ace forms the primary foundation and the eight cards form the reserve.
-The gaps at the corner of the "sails" are reserved for kings and form the secondary foundations.
+Then, eight cards are placed around it so that the layout looks like a cross.
+The ace forms the primary foundation, and the eight cards form the reserve.
+The gaps at the corners of the "sails" are reserved for kings and form the secondary foundations.
 The suits of the kings to be placed on the secondary foundations are disregarded.
-The object of the game is to build the primary foundation up to king with 52 cards in it and the secondary foundations down to ace with 13 cards each in them.
+The object of the game is to build the primary foundation up to king with 52 cards in it and the secondary foundations down to ace with 13 cards each.
 All foundations are built regardless of suit.

 The illustration below shows how the tableau is initially laid out.
-(A) is for the primary foundation, R for the reserve (8 free cells) and (K) for the secondary foundations, empty at first.
+(A) is for the primary foundation, R for the reserve (8 free cells), and (K) for the secondary foundations, empty at first.